Coventry Student Cost of Living: 2026 Monthly Budget Guide

 Personal care items add up—deodorant £1.72, tampons £2.95/box, shampoo £3.82.

-Monthly expenses for food are often estimated around £420 if you cook at home; that’s key to cheaper groceries versus eating out.
+Monthly expenses for food often land around £360–£420 if you cook at home.
+That’s the best way to keep grocery bills down versus eating out.

-Student living guidance suggests weekly living budgets of £150–£200 (excluding rent), so plan food budgeting accordingly.
+Student guides usually suggest weekly living budgets of £150–£200 (excluding rent), so plan your food shopping around that.

-When you factor groceries and personal care alongside rent, you’ll get a clearer picture of living costs in Coventry and can adjust shopping habits to fit your monthly budget.
+These figures come from recent data on Numbeo.
+When you factor groceries and personal care alongside rent, you get a clearer picture of living costs in Coventry and can tweak your shopping to fit your budget.

 Transportation, Leisure and Entertainment Expenses